tcltk/tcllib/modules/dicttool/dicttool.md

 #### ldelete] *varname* *args*

-This command will add a delete all instances of each element in *args* from *varname*.
+This command will delete all instances of each element in *args* from *varname*.

 #### dict getnull *args*